msprev/panzer/README.md

 -   To remove an item from an additive list, add it as the value of a `kill` field: for example, `- kill: latexmk.py`

 Command line options trump style settings, and cannot be overridden by any metadata setting.
-Filters specified on the command line (via `--filter`) are run first, and cannot be removed.
+Filters specified on the command line (via `--filter`) are run first, and cannot be removed. pandoc options set via panzer's command line invocation override any set via `commandline`.

 Multiple input files are joined according to pandoc's rules.
 Metadata are merged using left-biased union.
 This means overriding behaviour when merging multiple input files is different from that of panzer, and always non-additive.